Quick Summary

 ├── Allow: egress to Cloud Memorystore (port 6379)

-The ride-sharing platform requires the most aggressive availability posture of the examples in this guide.
-An active-active multi-region deployment across three AWS regions ensures that even a complete regional failure does not interrupt service for riders and drivers in unaffected geographies.
+The ride-sharing platform uses an active-active multi-region deployment across three AWS regions.
+A complete regional failure does not interrupt service for riders and drivers in unaffected geographies.

 Global Traffic Management